SeaQL/seaql.github.io/SeaStreamer/docs/03-streamer/01-streamer.md

 ## `disconnect`

 Disconnect from the streaming server.
 The intention is to flush remaining messages and exit gracefully.
 You have to `await` this operation until it completes.
-Once you called this method, all producers and consumers created will be unusable.
+Once you called this method, all producers and consumers created will become unusable.

 ## `create_producer`